nabelhm/money-as-abstract/README.md

 This library provides an abstraction for money concepts.

+# Currency Manager

+You need to create your manager implementing CurrencyManagerInterface.

 ```
-// You need to implement your manager using CurrencyManagerInterface
 // $manager = new CurrencyManager();

 // Adds a currency